apache/arrow/docs/source/format/Intro.rst

 Union
 -----

-The union is a nested type where each slot in the union has a value with a type chosen from a subset of possible Arrow data types.
+The union is a nested data type where each slot in the union has a value with a data type chosen from a subset of possible Arrow data types.
 That means that a union array represents a mixed-type array.
 Unlike other data types, unions do not have their own validity bitmap and the nullness is determined by the child arrays.

-Arrow defines two distinct union types, "dense" and "sparse".
+Arrow defines two distinct union data types, "dense" and "sparse".

 Dense Union
 ^^^^^^^^^^^

-A Dense Union has one child array for each type present in the mixed-type array and two buffers of its own:
+A Dense Union has one child array for each data type present in the mixed-type array and two buffers of its own:

-* **Types buffer:** holds type id for each slot of the array.
-Type id is frequently the index of the child array; however, the relationship between type ID and the child index is a parameter of the data type.
+* **Types buffer:** holds data type id for each slot of the array.
+Data type id is frequently the index of the child array; however, the relationship between data type ID and the child index is a parameter of the data type.
 * **Offsets buffer:** holds relative offset into the respective child array for each array slot.